 Selfhelp Community Services operates a licensed not-for-profit home care program that employs over 1800 home health aides who provide more than 2 million hours of care each year.
 From skilled nursing and rehabilitation therapies to assistance with bathing, grooming, housekeeping, preparing meals and performing other daily chores, our home care program makes it possible for tens of thousands of New York seniors to continue to live independently in the communities they call home.
 Our home care clients are also able to access community-based social services provided by Selfhelp.

-If you want to learn more about our home care program or are in need of services for yourself or a loved one, please contact us at 212-971-5490 in NYC or 516-505-2571 on Long Island.
+If you want to learn more about our home care program or are in need of services for yourself or a loved one, please contact us.

 Selfhelp's home care programs are licensed and certified through the New York State Department of Health.
 We are active board members of the New York State Home Care Association where we serve on various board related committees.
 Our home care programs are accredited by the Community Health Accrediting Program (CHAP).
 The accreditation process includes on site surveyors who assess daily home care operations through staff, client, and board interview to ensure that standards are met.
 CHAP sets the standards for community health accreditation and we are proud to receive their approval.